-A top priority of the BHPS is the preservation and archival of historic artifacts and information associated with Bayside.
+The Bayside Historical Preservation Society (BHPS) was founded in 1995 and exists to celebrate the village’s rich history and preserve it for future generations.
+A top priority of BHPS is the preservation of historic artifacts and information associated with Bayside.
 The community room in Bayside’s Community Hall and the Shady Grove Museum serve as the primary locations for storing and displaying BHPS collections once they are cataloged.

 We welcome your interest in Bayside and invite you to explore this special place through the many resources available on our website; by a visit to our museum, Shady Grove; or through participation in one of our many exciting summer events.